sakthivijay7/students-habits-performance-analysis-using-mysql-in-python/README.md

 ![study](https://github.com/user-attachments/assets/15a9dd4a-a276-4955-a0b5-b77e22ed5ec1)

-Students who are more then spend in the studying they are got 100% exam score and mostly female got exam score 100%.
+Students who are more then spend in their studies they are got 100% exam score and mostly female got exam score 100%.